Twin-width of Planar Graphs; a Short Proof: Layered Skeletal Trigraphs

 We use standard terminology of graph theory, and assume every graph to be simple (without loops and multiple edges).
+We will mainly deal with planar graphs.
+Recall that in $2$-connected planar graphs, every face is bounded by a cycle.
 A {\em BFS tree} of a graph $G$ is a spanning tree defined by a run of the breadth-first-search algorithm on~$G$.

 For a (tri)graph $G$, an ordered partition $\ca L=(L_0,L_1,\ldots)$ of $V(G)$ is called a {\em layering of~$G$} if, for every edge $\{v,w\}$ of $G$ with $v\in L_i$ and $w\in L_j$, we have $|i-j|\leq 1$.
 For example, every BFS tree $T\subseteq G$ with the root $r$ naturally defines a layering; $L_0=\{r\}$, and $L_i$ for $i>0$ consisting of all vertices of $G$ at graph distance $i$ from~$r$.